 Erosion threatens infrastructure and public access at several locations along the Navy Point Park shoreline.
-Escambia County Department of Natural Resources Management and Parks & Recreation Department are working to resolve erosion by establishing "Living Shorelines" at critically eroded locations.
+Escambia County Department of Natural Resources Management and Parks and Recreation Department are working to resolve erosion by establishing living shorelines at critically eroded locations.

-Living Shorelines are an innovative and environmentally friendly way of reducing shoreline erosion, improving water quality and providing habitat for fish and wildlife (see diagram).
-Oyster reefs are installed to reduce wave energy, and native shoreline and upland vegetation are planted to hold sediment in place.
-These projects are authorized through permits issued by Florida Department of Environmental Protection and US Army Corps of Engineers.
+Living Shorelines are an innovative and environmentally friendly way of reducing shoreline erosion, improving water quality and providing habitats for fish and wildlife (see diagram).
+Oyster reefs or other permitted material are installed to reduce wave energy, and native shoreline and upland vegetation are planted to hold sediment in place.
+These projects are authorized through permits issued by Florida Department of Environmental Protection and U.S. Army Corps of Engineers.